cozybearr/Passlock/README.md

 **Update** (22 Mar.
 2022): Try creating user interface using *Streamlit*

+🔏 A tiny program to encrypt and store password

 ## Requirements

 There are some general library requirements for the project and some which are specific to individual methods.
 The general requirements are as follows.